Ballot shortages for some in Mississippi as a GOP governor and a Democrat related to Elvis face off

 JACKSON, Miss.
-(AP) — Mississippians endured long lines and some polling places ran out of ballots Tuesday as the state decided a hard-fought governor's race between Republican incumbent Tate Reeves and Democratic challenger Brandon Presley.
+(AP) — Mississippians endured long lines and some polling places ran out of ballots Tuesday, requiring judges to intervene, as the state tried to settle a hard-fought governor's race between Republican incumbent Tate Reeves and Democratic challenger Brandon Presley.

-Credell Calhoun, a Hinds County supervisor, said he had heard of at least seven precincts that ran out of ballots.
-He said the county's election commissioners underestimated turnout.
+A county supervisor, Democrat Credell Calhoun, said he had heard of at least seven precincts that ran out of ballots.
+He said the county's election commissioners — all Democrats — underestimated turnout.

 “This is way beyond anything we’ve ever seen in the electoral process," Calhoun said.
 "As hard as we worked to get the vote out and then you’re going to have stupidity to not have enough ballots.”